lowdrant/mySatComm/cmd-n-ctl/rotator-lib/README.md

 ## Design Notes

-This interface relies on 3 servos.
-Antenna rotators are expected to support 360 degrees azimuth rotation, but servos are typically limited to 180 degrees of rotation.
-Hence 2 servos for 360 degrees of azimuth rotation.
+This interface relies on 1 servo and 1 stepper.
+The servo controls elevation rotation, as it can only support ~180 degrees of rotation, and the stepper handles rotation, as it can rotate 360 degrees in either direction.

 During setup, I recommend running the calibrate method.
 It will set the rotator to 0 degrees Azimuth, 0 degrees Elevation.
 You should then align the rotator with Absolute North for GPredict's oritentation calculations.